Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Introduction: The purpose of the present study was to investigate the effect of strategic self-talk on the performance and visual attention of volleyball players.
+Introduction: The present study aimed to investigate the effect of strategic self-talk on volleyball players' performance and visual attention.

-Results: The results of the study showed that strategic self-talk has a significant effect on serve performance (P=0.0001) and the quiet eye duration (P=0.0001).
-The results of the Bonferroni test showed that instructional self-talk increased motor performance and increased the duration of the quiet eye.
-In addition, the combined groups that have used this instruction have increased motor performance and a longer duration of quiet eye.
-However, motivational self-talk has no effect on motor performance and the duration of quiet eye.
+Results: The findings revealed that strategic self-talk had a significant effect on simple serve performance (P=0.0001) and quiet eye duration (P=0.0001).
+Bonferroni post-hoc tests indicated that instructional self-talk improved motor performance and increased quiet eye duration.
+Combined self-talk groups (instructional-motivational and motivational-instructional) also exhibited enhanced motor performance and prolonged quiet eye duration.
+However, motivational self-talk alone had no significant effect on motor performance and quiet eye duration.

-Conclusion: The results obtained in the current research emphasize the importance of instructional self-talk on the performance and visual attention of novice volleyball players and supports the attention mechanism of self-talk.
+Conclusion: The results underscore the importance of instructional self-talk in enhancing performance and visual attention in novice volleyball players, supporting the attentional mechanisms underlying self-talk.

 Keywords